Who is the Top Investor In Axalta Coating Systems Ltd. (AXTA)?

 The top institutional shareholder in the company is Berkshire Hathaway, Inc with over 23.42 million shares valued at $668.64 million.
 The investor’s holdings represent 10.01% of the AXTA Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 20.07 million shares valued at $573.14 million to account for 8.58% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 18.95 million shares representing 8.10% and valued at over $540.91 million, while Massachusetts Financial Services Co. holds 4.06% of the shares totaling 9.5 million with a market value of $271.17 million.

-The stock witnessed a 2.13% loss in the last 1 month and extending the period to 3 months gives it a 3.29%, and is -1.05% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.93% over the week and 3.00% over the month.
+The stock witnessed a 4.71% loss in the last 1 month and extending the period to 3 months gives it a 4.19%, and is 2.82% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.24% over the week and 2.74% over the month.

 Axalta Coating Systems Ltd. (AXTA) Analyst Forecasts